 5. Cost & Savings

 Cost is one of the main criteria when it comes to choosing a medical records retrieval service provider.
-Outsourcing means investing in outside resources so that the in-house staff can focus on more important activities.
+Outsourcing means utilizing outside resources so that the in-house staff can focus on more important activities.
 Since most service providers charge similarly, make sure that the amount charged is fair in terms of the firm’s requirement and volume.
 If you have a recurring volume of work, contract for the hours of work and set realistic service level expectations on the productivity of the agents.
 While transaction processing fee-based models i.e. pay-as-you-use models are provided by service providers, the easiest one to implement is FTE based pricing model.

 More often than not, you will find that the offshore workforce is more productive and delivers a high-quality product.
 Strive to get into contracts that incentivize the outsourced services provider for good performance and set realistic service levels.